Gates of the Arctic National Park and Preserve: Park purpose

-There are no roads or official trails in Gates of the Arctic National Park and Preserve.
-Owing to its remoteness and lack of supportive infrastructure, the park is the least visited national park in the U.S., and one of the least visited areas in the entire U.S. National Park System, which also includes national monuments, recreation areas, preserves, and historic sites.
-In 2021, the park received just 7,362 recreation visitors, while Grand Canyon National Park received about 4.5 million visitors (over 600 times as many) in the same year.

-Camping is permitted throughout the park, but may be restricted by easements when crossing Native Corporation lands within the park.

-The park headquarters is in Fairbanks.
-Park Service operations in the park are managed from the Bettles Ranger Station, to the south of the park.

 Geography

 Gates of the Arctic National Park and Preserve lies to the west of the Dalton Highway, centered on the Brooks Range and covering the north and south slopes of the mountains.
 The park includes the Endicott Mountains and part of the Schwatka Mountains.
-The majority of Gates of the Arctic is designated as national park, in which only subsistence hunting by local rural residents is permitted.
-Sport hunting is only permitted in the national preserve.
-To hunt and trap in the preserve, a person must have all required licenses and permits and follow all other state regulations.

 The eastern boundary of the park generally follows the Dalton Highway at a distance of a few miles, with the westernmost part of the Arctic National Wildlife Refuge 10 mi farther east.
 Kanuti National Wildlife Refuge is near the park's southeast boundary.
 Noatak National Preserve adjoins the western boundary, and the National Petroleum Reserve–Alaska adjoins the northwest corner of the park.
-Almost all of the park is designated as wilderness, with the exception of areas around Anaktuvuk Pass.
+Almost all of the park is designated as wilderness, with the exception of areas around Anaktuvuk Pass, which is an Iñupiat settlement in the middle of the park.
 A detached portion of the park surrounds the outlying Fortress Mountain and Castle Mountain to the north of the park.